BCHoagland/Multi-Modal/README.md

 ## Default Scripts
-* **bellman:** Forms an approximation of the value distribution Z in the form of the distributional Bellman equation `Z(s, a) = r + γ Z(s', a')`, then fits a Gaussian mixture distribution to `Z` by minimizing cross entropy

-* **gridworld:** Approximates reward distributions for each non-terminal state-action pair in a simple discrete environment.
-It's not actually a grid world so I don't know why I named it that

-* **dist_ops:** Performs a few sample scalar operations on a Gaussian mixture to prove that it works

 * **fit_dist:** Fits one Gaussian mixture `Q` to another distribution 'P'.
 To fit it quickly, I minimize the mean squared error loss between `P(x)` and `Q(x)`, where `x ~ P`.
 It can also be fit by minimizing cross entropy (which is much more feasible if `P` is unknown), so uncomment that line in the script to see it train that way instead.
 It's much slower, but it still works

+* **dist_ops:** Performs a few sample scalar operations on a Gaussian mixture to prove that it works

+* **bellman:** Forms an approximation of the value distribution Z in the form of the distributional Bellman equation `Z(s, a) = r + γ Z(s', a')`, then fits a Gaussian mixture distribution to `Z` by minimizing cross entropy

+* **nodeworld:** Approximates return distributions for each non-terminal state-action pair in a simple discrete environment